Skip to main content

 AvailableReplicas1 + 6 = 74 + 4 = 81 * min(32/3, 256/20) = 10

-Assume that the Pod's request is 3C 60Gi.
-Nodes from Grade2 does not satisfy all resource requests.
-Considering the amount of available resources above Grade 2, the scheduler prefers to schedule the Pod to member1.
+Suppose now that the Pod requires 3C and 60Gi.
+Grade 2 nodes do not satisfy every resource request, so after considering the number of nodes available in each cluster, the scheduler prefers to schedule the Pod to member1.

 Clustermember1member2member3